Skip navigation

 Why is this medication prescribed?

 Benralizumab injection is used along with other medications to prevent wheezing, difficulty breathing, chest tightness, and coughing caused by asthma in adults and children 6 years and older whose asthma is not controlled with their current asthma medication.
+Benralizumab injection is also used to treat eosinophilic granulomatosis with polyangiitis (EGPA; a condition that involves asthma, high levels of white blood cells, and blood vessel swelling) in adults.
 Benralizumab injection is in a class of medications called monoclonal antibodies.
 It works by reducing a certain type of white blood cell to help decrease swelling and irritation of the airways to allow for easier breathing.

 How should this medicine be used?

 Benralizumab injection comes as a solution (liquid) to inject subcutaneously (just under the skin).
-It is usually given once every 4 weeks for the first 3 doses, then given once every 8 weeks.
+To treat asthma, it is usually given once every 4 weeks for the first 3 doses, then given once every 8 weeks.
+To treat eosinophilic granulomatosis with polyangiitis, it is usually given once every 4 weeks.
 Your doctor will determine the length of your treatment based on your condition and how well you respond to the medication.

 Benralizumab injection comes in a prefilled syringe to be given by a doctor or nurse in the upper arm, thigh or abdomen at a clinic or office.
-Once a patient is over the age of 11 years and their doctor thinks it is appropriate, the patient or a caregiver can give benralizumab injection at home using an autoinjector (Fasenra Pen) in the thigh or abdomen.
-Your doctor or nurse will show you how to use the autoinjector.
-Make sure you ask questions if you do not understand.
+If you are an adult or a child over the age of 11 years, your doctor may allow you or a caregiver to give benralizumab injection at home using an autoinjector (Fasenra Pen).
+Your doctor or nurse will show you or the person who will be injecting the medication how to use the autoinjector.
+Carefully read the manufacturer's instructions for use that comes with the medication.
+These instructions describe how to inject a dose of benralizumab injection using an autoinjector.
+Make sure you ask your pharmacist or doctor if you have any questions about how to inject this medication.

 Do not decrease your dose of any other asthma medication or stop taking any other medication that has been prescribed by your doctor unless your doctor tells you to do so.
 Your doctor may want to decrease the doses of your other medications gradually.